 - Establish your BATNA based on these alternatives

 - Calculate your reservation value (aka Bottom Line), which is the lowest-valued deal you are willing to accept.

-In my experience, exploring and accessing all alternatives before a negotiation could be quite time-consuming.
+In my opinion, exploring and accessing all alternatives before a negotiation can be quite time-consuming.
 This can lead to a feeling of entitlement in negotiation, which may cause the negotiator to expect too much from the bargaining process.

-Can you think of any further drawback of developing a BATNA?
+Do you know any further disadvantage/drawback of developing a BATNA?